johnandersen777/johnandersen777.github.io/content/posts/gse1.md

 title = "Towards a Generic Sandbox Escape: Part 1: Flow" subtitle = "First enable flow.
 Next enter flow state"
 +++
-Here’s the revised version incorporating the idea of individual AI working cooperatively to execute flows within the sandbox, including the imagined scenario and the final reveal of Alice:

----

 ### Flow